John Carroll’s Labyrinth

 In walking the Chartres style labyrinth, the walker meanders through each of the four quadrants several times before reaching the goal.
 At the center is a rosette design which has a rich symbolic value including that of enlightenment.

 In our time, the labyrinth is being rediscovered as a spiritual tool with a wide variety of interpretations.
 It is still a metaphor for an individual spiritual journey.
 Churches, schools, retreat houses, hospitals, and other institutions across the country are establishing permanent labyrinths.
-Portable versions are also being made available.
+Portable versions are also available.
 Retreats, lectures, books, and numerous websites are investigating the uses of the labyrinth in the psychological and spiritual life.

 How to Walk the Labyrinth